notbowen/bibtexter/README.md

 # BibTexter

+Was in the midst of writing my internship final report when I realised that online URL to Bib converters were lacking.
+Spun up Gemini 2.5 Pro and created yet another URL to Bib converter in 2 prompts.

-Vibe-coded implementation of a URL to Bib converter.
-As this project was created with a grand total of 2 prompts, bugs **are** expected.
-I'll fix them as I encounter them.
+Bugs **are** expected, I'll fix them as I encounter them.